 Fuego Carnal At Empyrean At The Ice Cream Factory

-A show laden with fire, wild stunts, exotic beats and mesmerising moments, Fuego Carnal is fuelled by sensual choreography and a wicked sense of humour—so no wonder it’s been selling out crowds and earning rave reviews around the planet!
+A show laden with fire, wild stunts, exotic beats and mesmerising moments, Fuego Carnal is fuelled by sensual choreography and a wicked sense of humour, so no wonder it’s been selling out crowds and earning rave reviews around the planet.
 This year’s show is full of new heat, new moves and new surprises, and is already set to be the hottest (both literally and in terms of popularity) show at Fringe.
 Better get your tickets locked in.

-Club Swizzle At The Ice Cream Factory
+La Soirée At The Ice Cream Factory

 Blanc De Blanc At The Pear Tree

 From the acclaimed creative minds behind Madonna’s Rebel Heart tour comes Blanc De Blanc, returning to Perth for another round of breathless abandon.
-This cabaret-meets-acrobatic sensation of a show is all about the vintage glamour—we’re talking champagne sparkling, eyes glimmering and beaded dresses a’twirling as the performers undertake some incredible acts that will infatuate and enthral.
+This cabaret-meets-acrobatic sensation of a show is all about the vintage glamour.
+We’re talking champagne sparkling, eyes glimmering and beaded dresses a’twirling as the performers undertake some incredible acts that will infatuate and enthral.

 Bang Bang!
 A Tarantino Tribute At Air Nightclub

-Appropriately named, Bang Bang! is a tantalising ode to one of this generation’s most renowned filmmakers: Quentin Tarantino.
+Appropriately named, Bang Bang!
+Is a tantalising ode to one of this generation’s most renowned filmmakers: Quentin Tarantino.
 We imagine it’s difficult to choreograph a dance that does the genius himself justice, but with The Showhouse Perth on the job (sass, style and stilettos in tow), we’re sure it’ll be a mind-blower.

 Cirque Africa At The Regal Theatre

 The greatest show to come out of Africa since their last one, Cirque Africa is absolutely one of a kind when it comes to Fringe.
 100% African, high energy and a whole lot of fun, this show is part cultural experience, part blockbuster production and will undoubtedly transport you far away from Perth.
-It’s ‘very hot’ on the Kleenheat Sizzel Factor so we’d recommend getting your tix ASAP.
+It’s ‘very hot’ on the Kleenheat Sizze Factor so we’d recommend getting your tix ASAP.

 Djuki Mala At Spiegeltent